Joshua-Jandrell/Genome_Visualiser/README.md

 python src/app.py
 ```
 > [!NOTE]
-> The Application will only run if a venv has been created and activated.
+> The Application will only run if a venv (with all the required dependancies) has been created and activated.

 ## Build
-To build an executable application is:
+To build an executable use:
 ```bash
 pyinstaller src/app.py
 ```